Kansas vs. TCU: Sportsbook promo codes, odds, spread, over/under - January 6

 - Odds to win the national championship: +1400

-- Sportsbooks rate Kansas much higher (fifth-best in college basketball) than the computer rankings do (14th-best).
+- In terms of its odds to win the national championship (+1400), Kansas is fifth-best in college basketball.
+It is far below that, 14th-best, according to computer rankings.

-- Oddsmakers have moved the Jayhawks' national championship odds down from +1000 at the beginning of the season to +1400.
-Among all teams in college basketball, that is the 49th-biggest change.
+- The Jayhawks' national championship odds have decreased from +1000 at the beginning of the season to +1400, the 49th-biggest change among all teams.

 - With odds of +1400, Kansas has been given a 6.7% chance of winning the national championship.